dmbarbour/glas/docs/GlasChannels.md

 * *recv* - receive data from a channel
 * *attach* - send a new subchannel over a channel
 * *accept* - receive a subchannel from a channel (is ordered with receiving data)
-* *pipe* - ask system to permanently connect inputs from one channel as outputs to another and vice versa
+* *pipe* - ask system to permanently bind inputs from one channel as outputs to another and vice versa.
-* *copy* - copy a channel such that inputs (recv/accept) is copied are copied and outputs (send/attach) are merged.
+* *copy* - copy a channel such that inputs (recv/accept) is copied are copied and outputs (send/attach) are merged in non-deterministic order.
 * *drop* - tell system you won't be reading or writing from a channel in future.
 * *test* - ask system whether channel is active - test fails if remote endpoints are closed and there is no pending input in the buffer.
 (More than one remote endpoint is possible due to 'copy'.)
 * *tune* - tell system that a channel will be used in some refined manner (such as read-only or write-only) to help optimize system performance.